 Unfortunately, the patient is not always the focus of full attention in surgical settings.
 If you, or a loved one, is injured during a surgical procedure—speak with an experienced injury attorney at our office.

 Experienced medical malpractice attorneys serving Washington, DC and Maryland

-With more than 35 years of successfully taking on physicians and healthcare institutions on behalf of injured patients, our legal team at Schochor and Staton, P.A. provides unsurpassed legal representation and advice.
+With more than 35 years of successfully taking on physicians and healthcare institutions on behalf of injured patients, our legal team at Schochor, Staton, Goldberg, and Cardea, P.A. provides unsurpassed legal representation and advice.
 Contact us today or call us at 410-234-1000 to schedule a free consultation to discuss your case.